sara5491/ArchiveTheAdventure/README.md

 * Follow/view the various social media accounts of the site.

 ## <em>As a returning user I want to be able to...</em>
+* Log in to the site and view my Profile.
+* Edit and/or delete my images that I’ve previously uploaded to the site.
+* Be prompted as to whether I want to delete my image or not, so I don’t do so by mistake.
+* Be able to see all images I’ve uploaded under my Profile.
+* Browse all images uploaded by other users.

+## <em>As an admin user I want to be able to...</em>
+* Add my own images onto the site.
+* Edit/Delete the images others have uploaded in case they are not appropriate.

+# 3. UX

 # 7. DEPLOYMENT